How to Commission a Painting

 1. Take a lot of photographs.
 I can help you pick the best one(s).
 Be prepared for this to take several tries.
 Have fun.

 2. Photograph your pet outside without using your camera's flash.
 The flash will dull his coat and alter the eyes.
 The sun should be at your back.
-Mid morning and mid afternoon are the best times of the day for outside phototgraphy.
-It's all about the lighting (not too harse but present for highlights).
+Mid morning and mid afternoon are the best times of the day for outside photography.
+It's all about the lighting (not too harsh but present for highlights).

 3. Get down on your pet's level or bring him up to yours by photographing him on the couch.
 Bribes and a accomplice are very helpful in getting your subject's attention and cooperation.